Many golfers want to be able to use a golf simulator through their iPad or tablet.

 Finding quality golf simulators that are compatible with iPads and tablets is certainly possible, although you won’t have as many options as you would for a PC.

 The best, most affordable option that runs on both iOS and Android is the SkyTrak.
-If you don’t want to go with the SkyTrak, there are other options.
+If you don’t want to go with the SkyTrak, there are other good alternatives.

 A quality, reliable golf simulator can be a huge boon to your golf toolkit.
 Each of the simulator options reviewed above offer excellent value for the cost; now it falls to you to make a decision.